-Many people believe there is nothing they can do but plead guilty after being arrested for driving under the influence (DUI) if they have been drinking.
+Many people believe there is nothing they can do but plead guilty after being arrested for driving under the influence (DUI) in Northern Virginia.
 However, this is not true.
-If the police charge you with DUI, you may have strong defenses—even if you think you are guilty—that can result in the charges being dismissed or reduced to a much less serious offense.
-One legal defense is that the police lacked probable cause to arrest you.
+If the police charge you with DUI, you may have strong defenses, that can result in the charges being dismissed or reduced to a much less serious offense, even if you think the police have enough evidence to prove their case against you.
+One such defense is that the police lacked probable cause to arrest you.
 An experienced Virginia DUI attorney can help identify and prove this and other defenses.

 Driving Behaviors Used to Establish Probable Cause for the Police to Charge You with DUI in Northern Virginia

 Erratic driving behavior is usually the first thing an officer can observe in a suspected DUI.
 Erratic driving includes the following driving behaviors:

 - Lane position.
 If you are having problems maintaining proper lane position, this may help establish probable cause.
 Examples of this include weaving, swerving, being in two lanes, and taking turns too widely.

 - Speed and brakes.
 Stopping too far from a curve, parking at an abnormal angle, stopping suddenly, stopping past the traffic line at an intersection, and driving too slowly or too quickly are some of the speed and brake issues that may be used to justify you being pulled over.

 - Vigilance.
 Driving in the wrong lane or wrong direction on the street, not using headlights and/or windshield wipers, running a light or stop sign, and improper use of signals are some vigilance problems that an officer may observe.